Paris Hotel National des Invalides Photos

 As we were walking around Les Invalides we were lucky enough to take this photo of one of the private rooms that was being laid out for a function, and as you can tell, there is a beautiful fireplace, fabulous paintings and a lovely decoration of a shield surrounded by different swords and an armour mask, not forgetting the fabulous decor and the chandeliers that also adorn this room within this historical monument.

-Portrait photo of Napoleon Bonaparte I on display board at Les Invalides
+Les Invalides portrait photo of Napoleon Bonaparte I

 Potrait of Napoleon Bonaparte I